-An approximately $1 million dollar grant through the United States Department of Education Office of Innovation and Improvement: Arts in Education Model Development and Dissemination Grant Program
+An approximately $1 million dollar grant through the United States Department of Education Office of Innovation and Improvement: Arts in Education Model Development and Dissemination Grant Program (2009–2013)

-The program will have a long term impact through researching and demonstrating the effectiveness of using the arts to improve students' reading and writing skills.
+The program had a long term impact through researching and demonstrating the effectiveness of using the arts to improve students' reading and writing skills.
 This grant follows up on previous studies of Center ARTES' award winning SUAVE program, which showed clear improvements in language arts test scores among participating children.

 "Arts Education - It's the Law.
 Ask for More"